Common name: Lavender

 English farmers used to wear lavender flowers under their hats to prevent sunstroke and headaches (Castleman, 2001).
 The flowers were dried, powdered, and then inserted into pillows to treat insomnia.
 Lavender was also considered by old English herbalists to treat acne, migraines, diabetes, faintness, muscle spasms, and headaches.
 Right up until World War I lavender tinctures were used to disinfect wounds.
 In John Gerards book, ‘Herball’, he wrote of lavenders application in treating palsy (tremors or paralysis).
 Fifty years later, Nicolas Culpeper recommended lavender for ‘all the grief and pains of the head… it strengthens the stomach… two spoonful’s of the distilled water of the flowers help them who have lost their voice…’.
 Later still, Americas 19th century Eclectic physicians applied lavender as a digestive aid.

-Current applications: David Hoffman in his book, ‘holistic herbal’, recommends lavender for stress related headache, depression (in conjugation with other remedies) (Hoffman, 1988).
+Current applications: David Hoffman in his book, ‘Holistic Herbal’, recommends lavender for stress related headaches and depression (in conjugation with other remedies) (Hoffman, 1988).
 He describes it as, ‘a gentle strengthening tonic of the nervous system’, and also recommends it in cases of ‘nervous debility and exhaustion’.
 It can be used to promote natural sleep.
 For depression, it may be combined with rosemary and skullcap.
 For headaches, with lady’s slipper or valerian.
 David Winston mentions it may be used with lemon balm and St. John’s wort for ‘stagnant’ depression (Kuhn and Winston, 2000).
 He also recommends it for flatulence, borboorygmus, nervous stomach, and adominal bloating where it can be mixed with fennel or chamomile.

 Science: Experiments conducted on ex or in vivo models have found lavender has anti-inflammatory, anti-oxidant, and analgesic activities (Hajhashemi et al., 2003; Spiridon et al., 2011).
 A large well controlled human study has shown that a patented lavender oil extract is effective against anxiety and it also appears to improve symptoms of depression (Kasper et al., 2014).